Zlín Z 42

-The Zlín Z 42 is a single-engine two-seat Czechoslovakian trainer aircraft manufactured by Moravan Otrokovice.
+The Zlín Z 42 is a Czech single-engine two-seat trainer aircraft manufactured by Moravan Otrokovice.
 A developed version, the Z 142, is the most popular aircraft variant in the manufacturer's aircraft line.

 Design and development

 Zlín Z 42M, tail number SP-AKE (nr 0170).

 The aircraft were built by Moravan Aviation, founded in 1934 by Tomáš Baťa in Czechoslovakia.

 As a follow-on and replacement for the successful Zlín Trener series of tandem aerobatic trainers, Moravan developed a new family of light aircraft, featuring a side-by-side seat layout, and comprising a two-seat trainer, the Zlín Z 42 and a four-seat trainer/tourer aircraft, the Zlín Z 43.
 The Z 42 first flew on 17 October 1967, achieving airworthiness certification on 7 September 1970.

 The aircraft fuselage center section is of welded steel tube, covered with sheet metal and fiberglass panels.
 The tailcone is of monocoque construction.
 The empennage is of sheet metal.
 The two-spar wings are of all-metal construction.
 The tricycle landing gear is fixed, with a steerable nosewheel.
 Designed for aerobatics instruction, it was certified to +6.0 and -4.0 limit maneuvering load factors, and was equipped with full inverted fuel and oil systems, permitting extended inverted flight.
 The Z 42 is powered by a Walter inverted six-cylinder engine rated at 134 kW (180 hp).

 The revised Zlín Z 42M flew in November 1972, with a revised tail taken from the Z 43, and a Constant speed propeller replacing the variable pitch propeller (where the propeller pitch is controlled by the pilot) of the original Z 42.
 When early Z 42s were refitted with the new propeller, they were redesignated Z 42 MU.